Read content below or click FREE Audio Download to listen

 - National Institute of Mental Health.
 Bipolar Disorder in Children and Teens: A Parent's Guide.
 U.S. Department of Health and Human Services.

 10 What are three difficulties in prescribing medications to bipolar children?

-To select and enter your answer go to CEU Test
+To select and enter your answer go to CE Test